Aboriginal and Torres Strait Islander Art

 Course learning outcomes

-• Understand the philosophical, cultural, political and ethical complexities surrounding, and informing, customary and contemporary Aboriginal and Torres Strait Islander art
+• Understand the historical, political, economic and ethical features of the production, consumption and reception of Aboriginal and Torres Strait Islander art.

 Prerequisite(s)